LGBTQ Milestones: “The Gaying of America” and Gender Equality in the USA

 More profound was Joe Biden’s Gender Equality Act of 2021.
 It sought to remove all hurdles the LGBTQ community face.
 It includes being discriminated against by Christians who refuse to serve the gay community.

-2021, First transgender Health Secretary
+2021, the First Transgender Health Secretary

 At the same time, he selects transgender Dr. Rachel Levine, who supports gender reassignment for minors, as Assistant Health Secretary.